Sespe Wilderness

 The Sespe Wilderness is a 219700 acre wilderness area in the eastern Topatopa Mountains and southern Sierra Pelona Mountains, within the Los Padres National Forest (LPNF), in Ventura County, Southern California.
-The wilderness area is primarily located within the Ojai and Mt.
+The Sespe Wilderness takes up 18% of the county's land, yet it truly is an entire vast wilderness that feels much further from any town.
+It is one of the largest roadless and truly wild spaces in Southern California.The wilderness area is primarily located within the Ojai and Mt.
 Pinos ranger districts of the LPNF.

-The wilderness was created by the U.S. Congress as part of the Los Padres Condor Range and River Protection Act of 1992 (Public Law 102-301).
+The wilderness was created by the United States Congress as part of the Los Padres Condor Range and River Protection Act of 1992 (Public Law 102-301).
 The same legislation also established the Chumash, Garcia, Machesna Mountain, Matilija, and Silver Peak Wilderness areas.
 The Sespe Condor Sanctuary is within the Sespe Wilderness.
 It was established to promote the propagation and growth of the California condor, and is closed to the public.